duserzym/2016_Breccia_Dikes/README.md

 Breccia dike cooling model notebook: https://nbviewer.jupyter.org/github/swanson-hysell-group/2016_Breccia_Dikes/blob/master/Code/dike_cooling_model.ipynb

+The APWP_analysis folder within this repository contains paleomagnetic pole compilations from Torsvik et al. (2012) and Swanson-Hysell et al. (2012).

 ###Data
-This folder contains the data from this study.
+This folder contains paleomagnetic data of this study (MagIC-formatted files) and data used for the baked contact analysis.

 ###Manuscript
-This folder contains the text of the paper and the figure files.
+This folder contains the paper, the supplementary material and the figure files.